passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 graph -> generate representation

+### Mon 13th Fev 2023

+We restarted to work on the project.
+We are currently implementing the data structure detection and recreation loop.

+We DO NOT CURRENTLY works on the edges outside of datastructures (we don't follow the pointers yet).

+* [ ] Test current code.
+* [ ] Need to do step 2: follow the pointers

-Tue 31th Jan 2023
+### Tue 31th Jan 2023

 * [ ] Finish to refactor the python module
 * [ ] Use NetworkX to generate and [display graphs](https://networkx.org/documentation/stable/reference/drawing.html#module-networkx.drawing.nx_agraph)
 * [ ] Create functions to identify data-structures and lonely pointers (see pictures)

 Data representation to implement: The idea is to try to follow all possible datastructures.

 ![img 1](./img/worklog/IMG_9370.jpg)

 ![img 2](./img/worklog/IMG_9371.jpg)

 The firtst node of a structure is a blank node.
 It represents the first byte block after the malloc header.
 It can be a piece of data or a pointer.
 Other pointers inside the data structures are linked to this blank node via *data structure link.*

 ### Thu 26th Jan 2023